daniel-sjostrom/Zoo/db/README.md

 ## Getting Started

-How to run the database for super duper:
+How to run the database for Zoo:

 1. Run `./build-dev.sh` to build the dev environment.